Sanjivani Group of Institutes, Kopargaon: Sanjivani University

+Dr A G Thakur is the Vice Chancellor of Sanjivani University and Dr V R Malkar is Dean of Commerce and Management.

+It is a massive Success for Sanjivani Group that in First year of University, their all seats was occupied.

 Sanjivani Rural Education Society is established in 1982-1983 under the leadership of Hon.
 Ex.
 Minister Shri.
 Shankarraoji Kolhe Saheb.
 The main aim of the institute is to provide education to the students of all categories in the society.
 The Society runs College of Engineering, Polytechnic, ITI, Pre Cadet training Centre, B. Pharmacy, D. Pharmacy, B.Ed.
 College, D.T.Ed., M.B.A., Ashram School, Sanjivani Academy-A CBSE School etc. It is always said that, “NDA is in Maharashtra but Maharashtra is not in NDA is not in NDA”.
 Sticking up to this Quotation, Hon.
 Shri.
 S.G.
 Kolhe realized the seriousness of the acute shortage of Military Officers in Defence services from Maharashtra.
 Considering this, Sanjivani Rural Education Society runs the institute.
 Maharashtra Govt. has permitted to start Sanjivani Sainiki School on 1 August 2000.